Mediterranean Memories Begin with Roasted Eggplant

 As a kid, I had no interest in eggplant.
 I mean, it’s purple, and what does it have to do with eggs, anyway?
 One day—I might have been a young teen—my mother made ratatouille.
 I suspect she was inspired by Julia Child’s public television program, although my mother’s version would have been a simplified preparation.
 In any case, mom’s ratatouille was an immediate hit and became a family favorite.

 My family lived in Pittsburgh’s urban-residential Squirrel Hill neighborhood, but we routinely stopped at roadside produce stands and shopped at the East Liberty farmers’ market.
-In late summer through fall, round, shiny, and very purple eggplant were abundant.
+In late summer through fall, round, shiny, and very purple eggplants were abundant.

-When my high school friends and I started “dining out” together, we favored middle eastern restaurants.The food was tasty and inexpensive; a couple of menu items—typically babaganoush and hummus - plus a few pitas could feed four or five.
-(Two of our favorite restaurants are still there!)
-Eggplant-based babaganoush became a mainstay.
-Also, it’s easy to replicate at home.
-(Recipe below.)
+When my high school friends and I started “dining out” together, we favored middle eastern restaurants.
+The food was tasty and inexpensive; a couple of menu items—typically babaganoush and hummus—plus a few pitas could feed four or five.
+Two of our favorite restaurants are still there!
+Eggplant-based babaganoush became a mainstay, one that's easy to replicate at home.
+I've included the recipe below.

 Baruch ata Adonai Eloheinu melech ha’olam borei p’ri ha’adamah.